mletras89/multiTile-architecture/README.md

 ![Mapping of communication channels](img/channelMapping.png)

 In principle, any communication channel can be mapped to any memory in the architecture.
 However, make no sense to put a communication channel to a scratchpad memory that has no relation with the producer or consumer processor.
-Because of that, the memory mapping is defined as:
+Accordingly, the memory mapping is constraint as:

 ```c
 public static enum FIFO_MAPPING_TYPE {